-- 1. All visitors, including parents of students, must get permission from the school office prior to visiting students, teachers, or classes. - 2.
+- 1. All visitors, including parents of students, must get permission from the school office prior to visiting students, teachers, or classes.
+Such visits should be limited to extra ordinary situations, not for recurring social visits. - 2.
 Visiting students must abide by our dress code. - 3.
 This policy applies on all normal school days between the hours of 7:00 a.m. and 3:15 p.m. - 4.
 Exceptions to this policy must be approved by the administrator. - 5.
 All photography, audio, and video of OCS students and/or faculty is strictly prohibited on school grounds during school hours (exceptions including Race for Education, Spelling Bee, etc., at the discretion of the administrator). - 6.
 All visitors must comply with the Solicitations and Fundraisers policy listed above.